iotaledger/identity.rs/README.md

 To try out the [examples](https://github.com/iotaledger/identity.rs/blob/HEAD/examples), you can also do this:

 1. Clone the repository, e.g. through `git clone https://github.com/iotaledger/identity.rs`
-2. Start a private Tangle as described in the [next section](#example-creating-an-identity)
+2. Start IOTA Sandbox as described in the [next section](#example-creating-an-identity)
 3. Run the example to create a DID using `cargo run --release --example 0_create_did`

 ## Example: Creating an Identity

 The following code creates and publishes a new IOTA DID Document to a locally running private network.
-See the [instructions](https://github.com/iotaledger/hornet/tree/develop/private_tangle) on running your own private network.
+See the [instructions](https://github.com/iotaledger/iota-sandbox) on running your own private network for development.

 _Cargo.toml_